apptainer/singularity-userdocs/installation.rst

 The following commands will install the latest version of the `GitHub repo <https://github.com/singularityware/singularity>`_ master branch to ``/usr/local``.
+NOTE: Please see INSTALL.md for more instructions with the Go change.

 .. code-block:: none